 Possession is nine-tenths of the law, so they say.

-I watched curiously as the mallard brood of seven responded to the intruder’s arrival by waddling back into the lake, swimming forty feet, then disembarking nearby.
-There these seven sweet, light brown ducks gathered to pace.
+I watched curiously as the mallard brood of seven responded to the intruder’s arrival by waddling back into the lake, swimming aways to disembark nearby.
+These seven sweet, light brown ducks gathered to pace.
 Their bills opened and closed rapidly, as if in heated discussion.
 It was clearly a strategy session.

 I imagined their conversation.
 “Who IS that new guy?” … “Did you see the schnoz on that brute?” … “What are we gonna do about him?” followed by “The nerve, who does he think he is?
 This is our lake and our dinner table.
 Humph.”
-Their distress was evident as they huddled, paced and quacked furiously.
+Their distress was evident through their pacing and furious quacks.

-Meanwhile, the fifteen pound black and white Muscovy brute wearing a tumor-like red eye mask, stood still, yet menacing in my yard.
-He was easily three times larger in size than a mallard, casting an intimidating presence.
-I nicknamed him Nasty Nose.
+Meanwhile, the fifteen pound black and white Muscovy brute with his tumor-like red eye mask, stood still, yet menacing in my yard.
+Old Nasty Nose was easily three times larger than a mallard, casting an intimidating presence.
 Muscovies are a nuisance species because they are extremely prolific and capable of transmitting disease to wild waterfowl.
-The Muscovy drake stood sentry-like while the mallards sweated the intrusion of their habitat by this predator.
+The Muscovy drake stood sentry-like while the nearby mallards sweated the intrusion of their habitat by this predator.
 Yet, the mallards merely retreated, doing nothing to defend or regain their territory.

 Seeking the Lesson

-As I contemplated the scene I just witnessed, I wondered, Why couldn’t these little game birds fight for themselves?
+Contemplating the scene I witnessed, I wondered, Why couldn’t these little game birds fight for themselves?
 Why wouldn’t they?
 Was their opponent’s size and appearance too intimidating?
 Did they know things about his reputation that I did not?

 This nature drama reminded me of the importance of being a voice for the voiceless; helping those who are weak or powerless.
-Just as I took pleasure in acting as duck advocate, I thought about those who advocate for us, like police, EMT’s, firefighters, clergy, mental health counselors and social workers.
+Just as I took pleasure in my duck advocacy, I thought about those who advocate for us, like police, EMT’s, firefighters, clergy, mental health counselors and social workers.
 They selflessly, often heroically face danger aiding and protecting others, working long hours and holidays for low pay.
 They are a voice for those who have none.

 My thoughts then drifted higher to our Divine Advocate, Jesus, who although unseen, wages spiritual warfare on our behalf in the heavenlies, “for the Lord your God is He who fights for you, as He promised you,” Joshua 23:10 reminds us.